hiiamboris/red-wiki/Unicode-Issues-with-Proposed-Resolutions.md

     (This test is to see if the language provides flexibility)

-3. Correct length of text with decomposed string Length of "noeU+0308l"
+3. Correct length of text containing decomposed characters Length of "noeU+0308l"
     The expected result is 4.

-4. Reversing a decomposed string
+4. Reversing a string containing decomposed characters Reverse "noeU+0308l"
-    Reverse "noeU+0308l"
     The expected result is "leU+0308on"

-5. Correct substring of a decomposed string
-    Extract the first three characters of "noeU+0308l" The expected result is "noeU+0308"
+5. Correct substring of a string containing decomposed characters Extract the first three characters of "noeU+0308l" The expected result is "noeU+0308"